 I am a mixed race person.
-My father’s indigenous ancestors are from multiple tribes of present-day Texas, New Mexico, Arizona, Northern Mexico, and throughout the Americas.
+My ancestors on my father’s side are from multiple tribes of present-day Texas, New Mexico, Arizona, Northern Mexico, and throughout the Americas.
 They’ve been on this land for over ten thousand years.
 My other ancestors through him also hail from Mexico, West Africa and Spain.

 But, I was raised to believe I am White.
 My mom is White, of Scottish, Swedish, and French decent, and the man who raised me is a tall blonde man of Dutch-Polish decent.
 That’s where I get my last name – Vande Panne.
 It is Dutch in origin, most likely from the village of De Panne on the present-day Belgian coast.